okta/terraform-provider-okta/website/docs/r/app_oauth.html.markdown

 - `login_scopes` - (Optional) List of scopes to use for the request.
 Valid values: `"openid"`, `"profile"`, `"email"`, `"address"`, `"phone"`.
 Required when `login_mode` is NOT `DISABLED`.

-- `logo` - (Optional) Application logo.
+- `logo` - (Optional) Local file path to the logo.
 The file must be in PNG, JPG, or GIF format, and less than 1 MB in size.

 - `groups_claim` - (Optional) Groups claim for an OpenID Connect client application.
   - `type` - (Required) Groups claim type.
 Valid values: `"FILTER"`, `"EXPRESSION"`.